Kununurra, Kimberley region, Western Australia © Tourism Western Australia

 Stay at El Questro

 About 100 kilometres (60 miles) west of Kununurra is El Questro Wilderness Park.
-Several types of accommodation can be found in various parts of this enormous property, including the luxury historic Homestead, the main station's bungalow accommodation, safari-style glamping sites at Emma Gorge and several camping grounds.
-Read about exploring El Questro Wilderness Park's highlights.
+Several types of accommodation can be found in various parts of this enormous property, including the luxury and historic Homestead, the main station's bungalow accommodation, safari-style glamping sites at Emma Gorge and several camping grounds.
+Using El Questro as your base, you can experience all that the surrounding wilderness has to offer, from waterfalls and swimming holes to wildlife and majestic lookouts.

 Cruise the Ord River